Tuesday, March 31, 2009

 NEXT if you haven't already, you need to buy a carrier.
 The airlines have strict requirements for these.
 These are the requirements for American Airlines, but they are just about the same for all of the airlines:

--Kennels must be constructed of wood, metal, plastic, similar material, leak-proof, escape proof and door must fasten securely and need ventilation on 2-sides in addition to the door.
+-Animals must have room to stand/turn around, sit and lie down in a natural position.-Kennels must be constructed of wood, metal, plastic, similar material, leak-proof, escape proof and door must fasten securely and need ventilation on 2-sides in addition to the door.

 -Kennels must also have a water container with outside access for filling, in case a delay occurs. (think hamster cage water bottle...just bigger!)